 Our employees include the core development team behind our patent portfolio, technology and software.
-This team has worked together for over ten years and is the same team that invented and developed this technology while working at Leidos, Inc. ("Leidos", formerly "SAIC").
+This team has worked together for over ten years and is the same team that invented and developed this technology while working at Leidos.
 Leidos is a FORTUNE 500® scientific, engineering and technology applications company that uses its deep domain knowledge to solve problems of vital importance to the nation and the world, in national security, energy and the environment, critical infrastructure and health.
-The team has continued its research and development work started at Leidos and expanded the set of patents we acquired in 2006 from Leidos into a larger portfolio with over 80 U.S. and foreign patents with several pending patent applications.
+The team has continued its research and development work started at Leidos and expanded the set of patents we acquired in 2006 from Leidos into a larger portfolio with approximately 36 U.S. and 63 International patents with approximately 75 pending patent applications worldwide.
 This portfolio now serves as the foundation of our licensing business and planned service offerings and is expected to generate the majority of our future revenue in license fees and royalties.
 We intend to continue our research and development efforts to further strengthen and expand our patent portfolio.
 See - Operations - Research and Development Expenses for a description of our research and development expenses for the past three fiscal years discussed below.